iqbalfasyah/iqbalfasyah/README.md

 ## Skills

 - Proficient in .Net/.Net Core C#, Laravel, ReactJs, VueJs, and Flutter
-- Familiarity with various databases such as MySQL, MongoDB, and Firebase
+- Familiarity with various databases
 - Experience with version control systems such as Git and GitHub
 - Strong understanding of software design principles and best practices
 - Excellent problem-solving skills and attention to detail